escuta/mosca/README.md

 The class makes extensive use of the Ambisonic Toolkit (http://www.ambisonictoolkit.net/) by Joseph Anderson and the Automation quark (https://github.com/neeels/Automation) by Neels Hofmeyr.
 Required Quarks : Automation, Ctk, XML and MathLib.
 It is necessary to install the SC Plugins: https://github.com/supercollider/sc3-plugins

-User must set up a project directory with subdirectoties "rir" and "auto".
-RIRs should have the first 100 or 120ms silenced to act as "tail" reverberators and must be placed in the "rir" directory.
+User must set up a project directory with subdirectories "rir" and "auto".
+RIRs should have the first 100 or 120ms silenced to act as "tail" reverberator and must be placed in the "rir" directory.
 Run help on the "Mosca" class in SuperCollider for detailed information and code examples.

 For further information and example RIRs and B-format recordings: http://escuta.org/mosca